realm/realm-dotnet/wrappers/README.md

 You can find the CMake-generated Visual Studio project files in `cmake\$Target\$Configuration-$Platform` and use them for debugging.

-Sync is not supported on Windows right now.

 Building .NET Core wrappers for macOS and Linux
 -------------

 `build.sh` automates configuring and building wrappers with CMake.
-It accepts CMake arguments like `-DREALM_ENABLE_SYNC=ON` and `-GNinja`.
+It accepts CMake arguments like `-GNinja`.

 For Linux builds you can just build and run `Dockerfile.centos` if you don't have access to a Linux environment:

-1. `docker build . -f Dockerfile.centos -t realm-dotnet/wrappers --build-arg REALM_CORE_VERSION=x.y.z --build-arg REALM_SYNC_VERSION=x.y.z --build-arg PACKAGECLOUD_URL=personalized/repository/url/to/realm/sync-devel`
+1. `docker build . -f Dockerfile.centos -t realm-dotnet/wrappers`
 1. `docker run -v path/to/wrappers:/source realm-dotnet/wrappers`

 General Notes
 -------------
 All builds steps download the required realm components (core and sync) automatically.

-**Note** if you have changed the wrappers source and added, deleted or renamed files, you need to update `wrappers.xcodeproj` and `src/CMakeLists.txt` for builds to work.
+**Note** if you have changed the wrappers source and added, deleted or renamed files, you need to update `src/CMakeLists.txt` for builds to work.